5 myths (and facts) about the dangers of Botox

 5. Botox leads to blood clots

-“Specialists They saythat when Botox contacts with organic matter, its chemical composition changes, as a result of which the structure of toxin becomes more liquid.
-The smallest particles of Botox easily fall into the circulatory system and are carried throughout the body.
-According to scientists, a substance can lead to blood clots, which, in turn, is often the reason for the development of serious diseases, in particular a stroke. ”
+"Specialists claimthat when Botox comes into contact with an organic substance, its chemical composition changes, as a result of which the structure of the toxin becomes more liquid.
+The smallest particles of Botox easily enter the circulatory system and spread throughout the body.
+According to scientists, the substance can lead to the formation of blood clots, which, in turn, often causes the development of serious diseases, in particular stroke.”

 Eat opinionthat Botox can lead to blood clots.
-Sometimes such conclusions attributed The very study of the 2016 University of Wisconsin.
-Although it is speech It goes Only about the theoretical possibility of changing the consistency of Botox in contact with the organic matter: only if the toxin acquires a liquid form, can he clog blood vessels in theory.
+Sometimes such conclusions attributed to the same 2016 University of Wisconsin study.
+Although it says coming only about the theoretical possibility of changing the consistency of Botox upon contact with an organic substance: only if the toxin acquires a liquid form can it, in theory, clog blood vessels.

-Now there are no studies confirming the real possibility of the formation of blood clots due to Botox injections.
-At the same time, it must be understood that botulinum toxin itself is used in cosmetology for only about 30 years and its long -term effects on the body was still not possible to study.
+There are currently no studies confirming the real possibility of blood clots due to Botox injections.
+It should be understood that botulinum toxin itself has been used in cosmetology for only about 30 years and its long-term effects on the body have not yet been possible to study.

-In addition, after injection by Botox, different Side effects, and if the drug is improperly input, you can greatly injure the face.
-Therefore, the procedure should be carried out under the control of a professional cosmetologist.
+In addition, after Botox injections, different side effects, and if the drug is administered incorrectly, you can seriously injure your face.
+Therefore, the procedure should be carried out under the supervision of a professional cosmetologist.

 What do our verdicts mean?